 Arrival and Leaving

-We have the site reserved overnight, but you don’t need to stay the whole night – you may arrive and leave as you please.
+We have the site reserved overnight, but you may arrive and leave as you please.
 We prefer you arrive while there is still light out, it’s just easier to set up that way, but we understand if you can’t come until later.
 When you do decide to leave, just please be considerate when it comes to lights, as we are tying to keep our eyes adapted to the dark.

 When we are focusing solely on observing, we will implement a RED LIGHT ONLY rule.
 The reason is because white lights ruin your adaptation to the night sky, but red lights don’t.
-If you only have a white flashlight, you may still bring it as we’ll cover it with cellophane.
-Just please be careful and don’t shine any lights at all, especially near a telescope while the camera’s shutters are open.
+If people are doing long exposure imaging, you may get asked not to shine any lights at all, especially near a telescope while the camera’s shutters are open.

 Food and Drinks / Amenities

 We’ll have water, and we’ll provide the entree (most likely grilled hot dogs) until they run out.
 If you desire to bring your own drinks and snacks to have for yourselves or share, you are more than welcome to that.
 There are some park tables and fire pits provided, but make sure it belongs to our campsite.
 Whatever you bring, please make sure we leave the park in the same condition we arrived in!